 The LBPB accepts deposits and makes loans to the Churches for property related matters.
-For more information, including the current interest rates for accounts, please click on this link.
+For more information, including the current interest rates for accounts, please scroll down.

 The LBPB acts as holding trustee for many Baptist Churches in London and a few outside.
 In 2013 the Board acted as holding trustee for 317 Churches and certain other bodies as listed at the back of their annual report.

-For more information regarding the sale, purchase and leasing of church property, church redevelopment and trust deeds, please click on this link.
+For more information regarding the sale, purchase and leasing of church property, church redevelopment and trust deeds, please scroll down.